SEMICeu/documentation/datamodel.md

 These are called *implementation models*.

-Aside the differences in the content resulting from the reuse perspective, each category has different expectations on the representation and published artifacts.
+Aside the differences in the content resulting from the reuse perspective, each category has different expectations on the representation and published artefacts.
 The listed expectatations are also resulting from the base premise to use the Semantic Web as basis for the design of the data models.

 Vocabularies expect